Today I give you some interesting facts and awesome world records about kites and kite flying. If you love this hobby, check out the facts!

 For centuries kites have been used in wars and battles, for signalling, lifting observers, target practice, as barrage kites, dropping letters and newspapers.

 It is now thought that the first kites flown over 3000 years ago, were made from leaves.
-Since then they’ve been made out of a load of different materials which means that there is approximately 12 people are killed each year in kiting accidents throughout the world!
+Since then they’ve been made of a load of different materials which means that there is about 12 people are killed each year in kiting accidents throughout the world!

 The aeroplane is a development of the kite.
 Kite flying is one of the fastest growing sports in the world with over 50 million kites being sold in the USA every year.
 Also a common thought is that you need wind to be able to fly a kite, this is not true, wind is not needed to be able to fly a kite.